umitkoc0/umitkoc0/README.md

 <img align="right" alt="GIF" src="https://github.com/umitkoc0/umitkoc0/blob/main/code.gif?raw=true" width="350" height="240" />

-## I'm a Student 👨‍🎓, Computer Programmer 🚀,
+## I'm a Software Developer🚀,
-- 🔭 I’m currently working on designing a large and custom website.
+- 🔭I am currently trying to design a large and custom website.
-- 🌱 I’m currently learning 😂
+- 🌱I'm learning right now 😂
-- 💻 I like exploring GNU/Linux.
+- 💻 I like to explore C# and SQL.
-- 🥅 2021 Goals: Developing an app to be heard in the world 🌎 and learning artificial intelligence 🤖
+- 🥅 2023 goals: Developing an app to be heard in the world 🌎 and learning artificial intelligence 🤖
-- ⚡ Fun fact: I love to swim 🏊‍♀️, play chess ♟, and cycling 🚴‍♀️
+- ⚡ Fun fact: I love swimming 🏊‍♀️, playing chess ♟ and cycling 🚴‍♀️
-- 👩‍💻 Banging your head against a wall for one hour burns 150 calories.
+- 👩‍💻 Hitting your head against a wall for an hour burns 150 calories.

-## ⏲ What we are doing now:
+## ⏲ What am I doing now:
-I’m designing a website📃.
+I design websites and develop desktop applications📃.
-I'm a Programming Student 💻.
+I'm a Software Developer 💻.

 <br />